MegaAttitude/megaattitude.github.io/projects/mega-negraising/mega-negraising-v1/README.md

 For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:

-White, A. S. & K. Rawlins.
-2016.
-[A computational model of S-selection](http://aswhite.net/media/papers/white_computational_2016_salt.pdf).
-In M. Moroney, C-R. Little, J. Collard & D. Burgdorf (eds.), *Semantics and Linguistic Theory* 26, 641-663.
-Ithaca, NY: CLC Publications.
-??
+An, H. Y. & White, A. S. 2019.
+The lexical and grammatical sources of neg-raising inferences. arXiv:1908.05253 [cs.CL]

 If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.

 ## Version history

-1.0: first public release, Aug 13, 2019.
+1.0: first public release, 14 Aug 2019.

 ## Description